 If cancer is discovered, you'll be connected with an oncology nurse navigator, who works with your primary care physician to help select a treatment team.

-At AdventHealth, our cancer care team is very experienced in breast cancer, and will answer your questions, connect you with necessary resources and specialists and guide you through your entire treatment journey.
-Learn more about our cancer care here.
+Says Joannou, our team is very experienced in breast cancer, and will answer your questions, connect you with necessary resources and specialists and guide you through your entire treatment journey.